koirand/pulp/README.md

 ## Configuration

 Configure your config.toml with reference to exampleSite.
 Put your own avatar image in /static/img/avatar.jpg of your own site, and also favicon.ico.
 Hugo will automatically use that images instead of the standard one.
-It's not necessary to alter the theme.
+It's not necessary to alter the theme for that.

 ## Update the theme
 You can update the theme by issuing the following command inside your project folder.